 NLP, a scientific field of computer science, is a form of analysis of human languages.
 More specifically, it uses “computational techniques to learn, understand, and produce human language content” (Hirschberg & Manning, 2015, p.
 261).
 The convenience of accessing large quantities of textual speech data in a digital form has made applying NLP to political speeches achievable.
 This trend is reflected in two recent studies that used comprehensive congressional speeches across a span of over a century, with data analysis conducted in a way to detect a chronological shift of political opinions and attitudes (Ethan, Tucker, Capps, & Shamir, 2020; Card, Chang, Becker, Mendelsohn, Boigt, Boustan, Abramitzky, & Jurafsky, 2022).

-In terms of methods, major NLP research methods have been applied to relevant studies: text preprocessing, text representation, text classification, topic modeling, and sentiment analysis.
+In terms of methods major NLP research methods have been applied to relevant studies: text preprocessing, text representation, text classification, topic modeling, and sentiment analysis.
 In text preprocessing, tokenization, lemmatization, and part-of-speech were adopted in a study to pre-process annotated support and attack merged under the related label (Menini, Cabrio, Tonelli & Villata, 2018).
-In text representation, Guerini, Strapparava, and Stock (2008) used tf-idf to evaluate the weight of a word to a document in a corpus.
+In text representation Guerini, Strapparava, and Stock (2008) used tf-idf to evaluate the weight of a word to a document in a corpus.
 Kassarnig (2016) obtained the probabilities for each 5-gram to start a speech when generating a speech.
 For text classification, in a linear regression model built by Anttila, Dozat, Galbraith, and Shapiro (2018), the predictors bigram informativity, mechanical stress, part of speech, and word position were found independently significant in predicting perceived stress.
 Interestingly, the effect from bigram informativity to perceived stress was entirely driven by verbs and function words.
 Card, et al. (2022) applied logistic regression to predict tone and relevance to immigration from the most frequently mentioned nationalities.
 Menini et al. (2018) proposed a relation classification system to predict support and attack relations between arguments.
 For topic modeling, Latent Dirichlet Allocation (LDA) was used for natural language generation (Kassarnig, 2016).
 The topic model was built by setting 53 underlying topics from 53 different debates.
 As a result, LDA generated a mixture of good and bad examples.
 For sentiment analysis, Ethan et al. (2020) tracked sentiment changes from the two parties expressed in congressional speeches.
 A sentiment value 0-4 was assigned from very negative to very positive.
 Both very positive and very negative sentiments were captured to be more common in recent years.
 For more method information, please see Table 1.

 Table 1